Aryan2727-debug/StreamForge-Video-Player/README.md

 - Listens to `fullscreenchange` to keep UI state consistent
 - Icon and behavior update automatically on enter/exit

+### 📊 Analytics Integration
+- Lightweight event tracking via `analytics.js` service
+- Tracks all user interactions: play, pause, seek, quality change, restart, fullscreen, volume, mute
+- Each event is logged as a structured JSON object with `event`, `timestamp`, and contextual payload
+- Easily extensible — swap `console.log` for a `fetch()` call to send events to a backend

 ### 🧹 Lifecycle & Cleanup
 - HLS instance is properly destroyed on unmount
 - All video and document event listeners are cleaned up